Scope 1 Emissions Overview

 Many businesses have processes and operations that involve one or more of the above activities, and as a result, produce these direct Scope 1 emissions that need to be accounted for.
 By accurately measuring their Scope 1 emissions businesses can gain insights into their direct environmental impact and develop strategies to mitigate and reduce these emissions!

 Interested to learn more about Scope 1 emissions and other aspects of carbon accounting?
-There’s a whole chapter on this in the Introduction to Carbon Accounting course, check out the Sumday Academy for free when you start a trial.
+There’s a whole chapter on this in the Introduction to Carbon Accounting course, check out the Sumday Academy

 Did this answer your question?